Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Design of the Survey Experiment

-The goal of the analysis was to examine how participants make decisions, given the different information of statistical uncertainty, for the same hypothetical policymaking scenario including the same cost and effect size.
-Although a reduction in traffic jams may well be a socially desirable option (e.g., more economic efficiency and fewer greenhouse gases), whether introducing a new bus line is desirable as a policy depends on how participants evaluate its cost-effectiveness and the uncertainty of the estimate.
 Even if there is a variation in a utility function among citizens \autocite[581--82]{Fehr-Duda2012}, provided that the effect size and the cost are fixed and the experiment is randomized, participants should on average be less likely to adopt the policy when they are given the information of greater uncertainty.
 But also, as both the \textit{p}-value and the Bayesian probability are the continuous measures of statistical uncertainty, the relationship between a decision to adopt the policy and the level of statistical uncertainty should not be deterministic.
-In other words, there should be more participants not to adopt the policy when provided with a greater degree of statistical uncertainty, but also there should be some participants who have a utility function that will lead them to adopt the policy even if, for example, the Bayesian probability is 68\%.
+In other words, there should be more participants not to adopt the policy when provided with a greater degree of statistical uncertainty, but also there should be some participants who have the utility functions that will lead them to adopt the policy even if, for example, the Bayesian probability is 68\%.

-The question is whether both the \textit{p}-values and the Bayesian probabilities allow participants to correctly apply the information of uncertainty into their utility functions.
-Recall that the \textit{p}-values and Bayesian probabilities used here are computed based on the same distribution for each of the lower vs. higher-uncertainty scenarios.
-Therefore, if the participants were able to see the continuous nature of uncertainty both under the significance framework and under the Bayesian framework, there should not be any substantial difference between these groups, with respect to the difference between the lower-uncertainty and higher-uncertainty groups in the likelihood of deciding to introduce the new bus line.
-If we find the difference between the lower-uncertainty and higher-uncertainty groups is greater under the significance framework than under the Bayesian framework, it suggests at least either the significance framework or the Bayesian framework was more likely to make the participants unable to see the continuous nature of uncertainty.
-My hypothesis is that it is the significance framework that makes people less able to see the continuous nature of uncertainty.
+The question is whether both the \textit{p}-values coupled with statistical (in)significance and the Bayesian probabilities allow participants to see the continuous nature of uncertainty.
+Recall that the \textit{p}-values and Bayesian probabilities used here mathematically correspond to each other, under each of the lower vs. higher-uncertainty scenarios.
+Therefore, it is participants' interpretation of the theoretical framing of uncertainty that should explain the difference (if any) between the lower-uncertainty and higher-uncertainty groups in the likelihood of deciding to introduce the new bus line.
+The hypothesis is that the significance framework makes people less able to see the continuous nature of uncertainty.
+Therefore, I expect to find that the difference between the lower-uncertainty and higher-uncertainty groups is greater under the significance framework than under the Bayesian framework.
 The empirical analysis examines this.